alibaba/GraphScope/README.md

 ## Contributing

 Any contributions you make are **greatly appreciated**!
+- Join in the [Slack channel](http://slack.graphscope.io) for discussion.
 - Please report bugs by submitting a GitHub issue.
 - Please submit contributions using pull requests.